Hellbilly Deluxe: Development

 Zombie first rose to fame as a founding member of the heavy metal band White Zombie.
 The band independently released two studio albums, which failed to have commercial success but caught the attention of artists such as Kurt Cobain and Iggy Pop.
 The group signed with Geffen Records to release their third studio album; the project was a commercial success, selling over two million copies worldwide.
 Their fourth studio album had a similar success, with sales exceeding two million copies in the United States.
 Zombie began directing the band's music videos after the release of "More Human than Human" (1995).
 Zombie released his first solo recording in 1996, a collaboration with Alice Cooper titled "Hands of Death (Burn Baby Burn)".
 The song, recorded for Songs in the Key of X: Music from and Inspired by the X-Files, went on to receive a Grammy award nomination for Best Metal Performance at the 39th Annual Grammy Awards.
 The following year, he contributed the original song "The Great American Nightmare" with Howard Stern to the soundtrack for the film Private Parts (1997).

 Musician Tommy Lee played drums on two of the album's songs.

-White Zombie announced in 1998 that the band had officially broken up, and it was confirmed that Rob had begun working on a solo debut album.
-Though acting as a solo artist, Zombie worked to find a band to record and tour with; Mike Riggs was selected to play guitar, Blasko played bass guitar, and John Tempesta played the drums.
+This album was originally intended as a side project during development in 1997 while White Zombie as on hiatus after excessive touring.
+Though initially viewed as a novelty record by Geffen, Zombie worked to find a touring band to promote the album only in small venues initially.
+Mike Riggs was selected to play guitar, Blasko played bass guitar, and John Tempesta played the drums.
 Tempesta had been a member of White Zombie, while Rob was introduced to Riggs through a mutual friend.
 On finding the guitar player, Zombie claimed "Danny [Lohner] was just like, 'I know the perfect guy.'
 He gave me Riggs' phone number and I called him out of nowhere.
 I trusted Danny, so that was it.
 Riggs came out and he was great.
 We didn't have a bass player yet.
 Riggs and I hung out and talked and I told him everything I wanted to do."
 Work on the album began in August 1997, prior to the announcement of White Zombie's separation.
 The album took an estimated ten months to complete.
 The majority of the album was recorded at The Chop Shop in Hollywood, California.
 Zombie described the finished product as a "full-blown evil raging beast - a total Zombie extravaganza" and claimed that the album was "no small, self-indulgent album filled with whining about deep feelings."